A block Recycled GMRES method with investigations into aspects of solver performance: Numerical results

 \subsection{Data movement experiments}

 In this section, we run a variety of performance tests on matrices of various sparsity patterns and levels coming both from real applications \cite{DH.2011} and from test sets we artificially constructed.
 The tests were performed on a shared memory machine with 8 Intel Xeon E7-4870 2.4Ghz processors, each with 10 cores (i.e., a total of 80 CPU cores) and a total of 1 terabyte main memory.
 Each processor has 30 megabytes of L3 cache (3 megabytes per core).
-Experiments were run in serial.
-Using compiled Trilinos codes \cite{2011a}, we compare performance of large sparse operators being applied to blocks of vectors of varying block sizes.
-For each matrix $\vek A$, we compare multiplying the matrix times the entire block versus multiplying the matrix times each vector individually.
-For each matrix, the experiment is repeated for the projected operator $\prn{\vek I - \vek C\vek C^{\ast}}\vek A$ for subspaces $\CU$ of different dimensions.
-Before each test was performed, a block matrix-vector product was executed so that any prefetching of data into the cache would occur before the start of the test and thus not interfering with our measurements.
+Each experiment was run as a single core, that is, in serial mode, without threading or MPI.
+Using compiled \trilinos codes \cite{2011a}, we compare performance of large sparse operators being applied to blocks of vectors of varying block sizes.
+For each matrix $\bA$, we compare multiplying the matrix times the entire block versus multiplying the matrix times each vector individually.
+We note that others \cite{doi:10.1137/20M1382064} have also explored using a block size smaller than the number of right-hand sides for reasons of cache size, although we do not explore that variation here.
+When multiplying a matrix times a vector individually we store the vector as an Epetra\_Vector object, which consists of a single array of double-precision values that are always contiguous in memory.
+When multiplying a matrix times a block of vectors, the vectors are stored as an Epetra\_Multivector.
+An Epetra\_MultiVector may be thought of as a generalization of a dense matrix.
+This object stores all vectors one after another in a single large array.
+For each matrix, the experiment is repeated for the projected operator $\paren[auto]{(}{)}{\bI - \bPhi}\bA$ for subspaces $\cU$ of different dimensions.
+Before each test was performed, a block $p$ matvec was executed so that any prefetching of data into the cache would occur before the start of the test and thus would not interfere with our measurements.